A beginner’s guide to popups

 The short-term win

-The following example doesn’t adhere to all of the popup best practices we outlined earlier.
-But we presume that Partake does a good job of rounding up subscribers with a 15% off code.
+The email popup below doesn’t adhere to all best practices we've outlined.
+But we presume that Partake does a good job of growing its email list with a 15% off code.
 The bright colors, clear images, and large font are tough to ignore.

 The long-term win